Want to put your commitment to sustainability front and center with customers? Then give them products that can be easily recycled.

 In an earlier post, I mentioned that becoming a parent had made me a poorer global citizen.
 I was guilty of more consumption and more waste.
 But one source of pain that really stuck out for me?
 What to do with the essential-but-not-used-for-long baby carrier and car seats.
 Two growing kids and two cars meant that we had 6 car seats, each with a life of about 3 years.

 Now I had tried to give my gently used baby gear to as many friends and charities as possible.
-But car seats and carriers were another story.
+But car seats and carriers are another story.
 Both products are highly regulated and cannot be easily donated due to safety and liability issues.

 So what’s a parent to do?